Skip to content

 lock down

-Lock down success in China – seeing the numbers involved is really impressive: Wuhan lockdown – 14 million people involved, Hubei lockdown – 59 million people involved, other cities lock down – 159 million people involved.
+Lock down success in China – seeing the numbers involved is really impressive: Wuhan – 14 million people involved, Hubei lockdown – 59 million people involved, other cities lock down – 159 million people involved.
 Information & image source: Zoomax

-Many thanks to the strict lock down in place (now in 3rd phase yet almost 15,000 lock down violators caught todate), the number of testing done and people doing less stupid things, the number of active cases has indeed continued to reduce.
-As at todate, Malaysia has a total confirmed infection of 5,182 cases with a total 84 deaths and a total 2,766 recovered cases – the fatality rate stands at 1.62% with a recovery rate of 53.38%.
+Many thanks to the strict lock down in place (now in 3rd phase yet almost 15,000 lock down violators caught todate), the number of testing done and people doing less things, the number of active cases has indeed continued to reduce.
+As at todate, has a total confirmed of 5,182 cases with a total 84 deaths and a total 2,766 recovered cases – the fatality rate stands at 1.62% with a recovery rate of 53.38%.

 Read More »Lock Down in Malaysia 2020: Day 31 – It is All About Sustaining the Momentum